bs2kbs2k/smlinux/README.md

 ## **What about distros other than Ubuntu?**
 *Tested on Bodhi 5.1,32 & 64-bit, so should work as-is on recent Ubuntu/debian.
-Tested in MacOS 10.13 High Sierra Virtual Machine.
-Arch also confirmed.*
+Arch and Fedora also confirmed working by users.*

 Change your `Linux=` parameter during first install to one that works with your distro such as those listed below, or just install dependencies first and run smlinux with `Linux=""` (or just ignore the error from apt).  smlinux only installs dependendencies automatically during the very first installation; if you wish to force reinstallation append ` --depends` during next update or build.

 If your distro needs additional dependencies not listed here, please let me know their names so I can add them.
 The Ubuntu list is confirmed complete even on WSL.
 Some build targets depend on an additional package not listed below.
-Android builds require the android-sdk package, web targets emscriptem sdk, dos targets djgpp, and sm64nx requires g++-8 or higher.
-Updating gcc, when needed will only be automatically attempted if apt is present, other distros will need to install those packages manually.
+Android builds require the android-sdk package, web targets emscriptem sdk, dos targets djgpp, and sm64nx requires g++-8 or higher.  smlinux will attempt to install these as needed, but updating gcc will only be attempted if apt is present, other distros will need to install manually.
 If gcc --version does not report 8 or newer when building sm64nx, smlinux will attempt first to install gcc-9 then if unsuccesful gcc-8.
 (Note Ubuntu 20.04 build-essential provides gcc9.3, whereas for 18.04 its gcc7.5.)

 Arch: